kavit230407/STOCK-PORTFOLIO-ANALYZER/README.md

-# Portfolio Return Calculator & Stock Analysis Tool
+# STOCK & PORTFOLIO ANALYZER

 A Python project for stock market analysis using real-time data from Yahoo Finance (yfinance) and pandas.